simonmichael/hledger_site/src/install.md

 - with nix:   `$HOME/.nix-profile/bin`

-Make sure that this install directory is included in your shell's `$PATH` (preferably near the start, to preempt any old hledger binaries you might have lying around), so that you can run the hledger tools easily.
+Make sure that this install directory is included in your shell's `$PATH` (preferably near the start, to preempt any old hledger binaries you might have lying around).
 How to configure this depends on your platform and shell.
-If you are using bash, this will show it:
+Eg if you are using bash, this will show $PATH:

 <div class="command">
   echo $PATH
 </div>

-and here's a way to add the stack and cabal install dirs permanently , if you are a bash user:
+and this will add the stack and cabal install dirs to it permanently:

 <div class="command">
   echo "export PATH=~/.local/bin:~/.cabal/bin:$PATH" >> ~/.bashrc <br>